-- Provincial funding is expected to remain steady over last year and is projected to be \$317,168 for 2021. - Special levies to the City of Ottawa will also remain consistent with last year and are set at \$1.17 million for 2021. - Self-generated revenue such as program and user fees, fundraising and grants is budgeted to increase by 45 percent over last year due in large part to external funding that is being pursued for capital projects.
-Other revenue (exclusive of transfers from reserves) is projected to be \$3,951,697 in 2021. - The municipal levy will also increase by \$211,313 in 2021.
-This 3.5 percent increase is a 2 percent tax increase for municipalities as 1.5 percent will come from new assessment growth in the watershed.
-This proposed increase reflects budget direction we received from member municipalities which was to remain within a 2 percent tax increase, it is also below the City of Ottawa's budget direction which was a 2.5% tax increase.
+- Provincial funding will increase slightly over last year and is projected to be \$355,862 for 2023. - Special levies to the City of Ottawa will decrease slightly and are set at \$1,204,865 for 2023. - Self-generated revenue such as user fees, fundraising and grants is budgeted to decrease slightly and is projected to be \$3,382,910 in 2023 with an additional \$160,000 being transferred from reserves. - The municipal levy will increase slightly to \$6,719,748 for 2023.
+This increase represents a 2.5 percent tax increase for municipalities as 1.5 percent will come from new assessment growth in the watershed.
+This proposed increase reflects the budget direction we received from our Board of Directors and is in keeping with budget direction from the City of Ottawa.